evykassirer/playing-the-internship-game/docs/0-Preparing/learning_about_industry.md

 [Joel on Software](https://www.joelonsoftware.com/): One of the earliest tech blogs.
 He writes well and talks a lot about software engineering in the real world, the impact of technical decisions, and other useful insights that you can't really get from working on side projects.

 [Paul Graham](http://www.paulgraham.com/articles.html): One of the most influential figures in the Silicon Valley startup scene.
 A lot of vocabulary, terminology people and "commonly accepted truths" come from his essays, so it's a very useful read if you want to learn the "startup language".
 There's some controversial opinions in there but he does go in more depth in his essays than most bloggers.

+*The readings are biased towards Silicon Valley tech, but there's a lot of value that software provides to other industries!
+The volume of public literature tends to be higher in tech so it's fine to start there, but it's not all there is in the world.*